 The macroeconomic environment continues to remain dynamic as global macroeconomic trends, including inflationary pressures and rising interest rates, are weakening consumer sentiment and negatively impacting consumer spending behavior.
 We expect changing market conditions and continued inflationary pressures to impact consumer spending, particularly for discretionary items purchased by low and middle income consumers.
 We continue to experience modest inflationary cost increases in our materials, labor and transportation costs, although transportation costs have normalized after reaching a peak in the first half of 2022.
 We took numerous actions during 2022 to build capacity as well as increase our supply chain related resources, including increasing inventory levels and investing in automated systems to increase production efficiency.
-We have begun seeing our lead-times for inventory begin to stabilize, which we expect will allow for more accurate forecasting in the second half of 2023.
-We are experiencing continued uncertainty in our business and the global economy due to inflation, changes in consumer spending patterns, and global supply chain disruptions.
+Our lead-times for inventory have stabilized, which we expect will allow for more accurate forecasting in the remainder of 2023 and 2024.
+We are experiencing continued uncertainty in our business and the global economy due to inflation, changes in consumer spending patterns, and continuing global supply chain disruptions that are affecting certain segments of our business.
 Accordingly, our liquidity and financial results could be impacted in ways that we are not able to predict today.